-- Ensure that the person has been clearly advised that they are required to evacuate the facility because of an emergency situation that maybe life threatening. - Notify the Officer-in-Charge of the attending Emergency Service.
+- Ensure that the person has been clearly advised that they are required to evacuate the facility because of an emergency situation that maybe life threatening. - Notify the Officer-in-Charge of the attending Emergency Service or if not available notify local Police.